 Because there are a specified amount of tax credits available each year ($120 million), a taxpayer must be pre-approved by the Georgia Department of Revenue (DOR).
 This means that the DOR allocates a certain amount of the available tax credits specifically for each taxpayer.

 In 2008, the Georgia General Assembly passed the Qualified Education Expense (QEE) Tax Credit bill (HB 1133), and Governor Sonny Perdue signed it into law.
-The legislation was further amended in 2011 (HB 325), 2013 (HB 283), and 2018 (HB 217).
+The legislation was further amended in 2011 (HB 325), 2013 (HB 283), 2018 (HB 217) and 2022 (HB 517).
 The law provides for the creation of student scholarship organizations (SSOs) where Georgia individual and corporate taxpayers can donate in exchange for a state income tax credit.

 The tax credit guidelines are listed in the Georgia Code Title 48 Chapter 7-29.16.
 The details of the qualified Student Scholarship Organization are listed in the Georgia Code Title 20 Chapter 2A.
 If you have any additional issues or questions, please refer the Georgia Department of Revenue website.

 Tax Credit Cap has been increase due to new legislation:

 Each year, tax credits are submitted for approval on the first business day of January.
 When the tax credit cap is reached or exceed, there will be no more pledges accepted throughout the year, limiting your school's ability to increase their scholarship balance.